This is a tale of three races.

-If you’re a racer that loves all three disciplines and wanted to race in all three events, this is a tough day for you.
+If you’re a racer that loves all three disciplines and wants to race in all three events, this is a tough day for you.

 Unfortunately, your choices are decided for you early on.

-Your team isn’t all that motivated to go race the adventure race, meaning you’ll have to race it solo.
+Your team isn’t all that motivated to go race a 12-hour adventure race, meaning you’ll have to race that one solo.